streamlit/docs/content/library/api/charts/altair_chart.md

 #### Step 2: Annotate the chart

-Now that we have our base chart, we can annotate it with text and an emoji.
-Let's overlay the 💬 emoji on top of the time-series chart at specifc points of interest.
-We want users to hover over the 💬 emoji to see the associated annotation text.
+Now that we have our first chart that shows the data, we can annotate it with text and an emoji.
+Let's overlay the ⬇ emoji on top of the time-series chart at specifc points of interest.
+We want users to hover over the ⬇ emoji to see the associated annotation text.

 For simplicity, let's annotate four specific dates and set the height of the annotations at constant value of `10`.

 <Tip>

 You can vary the horizontal and vertical postions of the annotations by replacing the hard-coded values with the output of Streamlit widgets!
-Click [here](/library/api-reference/charts/st.altair_chart#interactive-example) to jump to the live example below.
+Click [here](/library/api-reference/charts/st.altair_chart#interactive-example) to jump to a live example below, and develop an intuition for the ideal horizontal and vertical positions of the annotations by playing with Streamlit widgets.

 </Tip>